Balmy-protocol/earn-core/src/vault/README.md

 ### Yield Losses

+First, a few notes on losses.
+Today in DeFi, reward tokens are mostly received as a reward for providing liquidity, as a form of liquidity mining.
+These rewards tend to be distributed based on amount of liquidity, and the amount of rewards tends to increase over time until all the rewards are assigned.
+As a general rule, these rewards don't tend to diminish over time, only increase.
+There could be a few scenarios where a loss happens, like hacks or if a protocol removes all rewards that were unclaimed after a long period of time.
+But we believe that generally, there shouldn't be any losses in reward tokens.

 So far, we've described how we can calculate how much each position has earned for reward tokens.
 The approach is simple, but it has its limitations.
 For example, it does not handle correctly a scenario where there might be a loss between to updates.
 Let's see an example: